Introduction:

 FAQ: Thermal Pollution Explained

-Q: Can thermal pollution reverse climate change?
+Q: Does thermal pollution contribute to climate change?

 Take Action: Join the Fight Against Thermal Pollution